mrvishalsharma01/mrvishalsharma01/README.md

 ## What a pleasant surprise to find you here! <img src="https://github.com/mrvishalsharma01/mrvishalsharma01/blob/main/wave.gif" width="30">

 I'm [Vishal Sharma](https://www.linkedin.com/in/vishalksh/), and I'm starting my Master's in Computer Applications at World College of Technology and Management.
-I'm really interested in technology and always open to working on new and exciting projects.
+I'm really interested in technology and always open to work on new and exciting projects.
 Let's connect and see what we can create together!

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=mrvishalsharma01.mrvishalsharma01)
 [![GitHub Vishal Sharma](https://img.shields.io/github/followers/VishalSharma?label=follow&style=social)](https://github.com/mrvishalsharma01)